-Biology faculty at Santa Ana oversee a group called the Green Task Force, which works to identify recycling projects and organizes Earth Day events.
+- The Green Infrastructure Construction (Public Works 069) course at SCC which, as described in detail above, has students participate in the Campus RainWorks Challenge where they design an innovative green infrastructure project on campus that demonstrates how managing storm water at its source can benefit the campus community and the environment. - Biology faculty at Santa Ana oversee a group called the Green Task Force, which works to identify recycling projects and organizes Earth Day events.
 Recently, the Associated Student Government (ASG) committed to improving District recycling efforts and generating greater student interest.
 The Administrative Services Department agreed to provide recycling bins for cans and bottles to assist in this effort.
 Students will regularly empty them along with the current containers used for paper recycling.
 The students will then deliver the collections to recycling centers.

-Students have expressed interest in hands-on projects, such as replacing old restroom faucets with more water efficient fixtures, working on drought-tolerant landscape and efficient-irrigation renovations, and the installation of water bottle filling stations to reduce the use of disposable water bottles.
+In addition, students have expressed interest in other facilities-related projects such as replacing old restroom faucets with more water efficient fixtures, working on drought-tolerant landscape and efficient-irrigation renovations, and the installation of water bottle filling stations to reduce the use of disposable water bottles.
+RSCCD looks forward to formally integrating these and similar opportunities into relevant course curriculum or student organizations.